tarwn/lessthandot-hugo/blogs/content/posts/2011-11-03-ssis-interview-questions-answers.md

     <blockquote>
       <p>
-        To get the most out of the system you want to fill any &#8216;minimums'.
+        To get the most out of the system you want to fill any 'minimums'.
 That is to say, if I cannot reduce the min memory, I should optimize to use at least that much.
 If I have a minimum number of buffers, I should optimize to use at least that many.
 Here is how you do that.
       </p>

       <p>